- 1.Why are customer reviews for restaurants so important for diners?

 - invoices or receipts (click here to see how you can do that using our restaurant receipt template)

 - and on posters in your restaurant

 These are simple, yet effective ways of prompting customers to leave feedback.
 Keeping your presence up on social media is also key.
 It might even help prompt those customers that follow you to leave you a review.
 And make them return to your restaurant in the future.

-More tech-savvy restaurants are also now using text and e-mail reminders to ask customers about their experience.
+More tech-savvy restaurants are also now using text, e-mail reminders, and even delivery survey questions to ask customers about their experience.
 And link them to online review platforms.
 Now, let’s see how a number of famous restaurant businesses handle customer reviews and what is their financial impact.

 What owners say about the importance of customer reviews for restaurants

 “Reviews are the backbone of our restaurant concepts”

 They [reviews] are literally what drives everything in our restaurant from training to customer interaction to marketing.

 When we first opened in 2009, we couldn’t pay people to try South African cuisine and didn’t have much of a budget for marketing.
 It took some time, but our reviews were the main reason people would give us a try.